-The Cost Share/Economic Development Program builds partnerships with local entities to pool efforts and limited resources in order to deliver state highway and bridge projects.
-MoDOT allocates \$45 million of Cost Share/ Economic Development funds annually, based on the funding distribution formula set by the Missouri Highways and Transportation Commission.
-Each year, at least \$5 million is set aside for projects that demonstrate economic development through job creation.
+The Cost Share/Economic Development Program builds partnerships with local entities to pool efforts and limited resources to deliver state highway and bridge projects.
+MoDOT allocates \$45 million of Cost Share/Economic Development funds annually, based on the Missouri Highways and Transportation Commission's funding distribution formula.
+At least \$5 million is set aside for projects that demonstrate economic development through job creation.

-MoDOT contributes up to 100 percent of the total cost for projects on the state highway system if the Missouri Department of Economic Development verifies the project creates jobs.
+MoDOT participates up to 100 percent of the total project costs on the state highway system, if the project creates jobs that have been verified by the Department of Economic Development.
 Retail development projects are not eligible.
+If jobs are not created as planned, local entities must return funds to MoDOT.